pinf/test-programs-js/README.md

 Test Programs for the PINF JavaScript Platform
 ==============================================

-*Status: DEV - Not Functional Yet*
+*Status: DEV - Currently only works with the `node` platform to download dependencies.
+Once a program has been run once with `node` it can be run with `gpsee` and `ringo`.*

 NOTE: This projects initially targets a UNIX toolchain.
 Windows support is planned.